ExgnosisClasses/JavaWeek1/Labs/Lab 2-2 Variables/Lab 2-2 Variable Types.md

 This will produce a compiler error telling you that you can't change the value of a final variable.

-A common use of final static variables is to declare constants that we want to be immutable, in this case we often use all caps for the variable name so it can be recognized as a constant
+A common use of final static variables is to declare constants that we want to be immutable, in this case we often use all caps for the variable name with words separated by underscores so it can be recognized as a constant
+- When use write a variable name in the form `THIS_IS_A_CONSTANT`, is is referred to as "screaming snake case"

 ```java